Willyb15/Data-Science-Python/week3/day6-functions_practice/beginning_functions_assignment.md

 def my_function(n):
     if n > 10:
         print_times = n - 9
-        print_n_string(n - 9, 'I love Python!!!')
+        print_n_string(print_times, 'I love Python!!!')
     else:
         print_times = n
-        print_n_string(n, 'I love Python so much!!!')
+        print_n_string(print_times, 'I love Python so much!!!')
 ```

-Notice how the this new implementation of `my_function()` only has a single `for` loop written.
-This is great since we want to employ DRY programming as much as possible.
-Also, we can easily see what we are changing in each case in `if`-block.
+Notice how the this new implementation only includes a single `for` loop, whereas before we had two.
+This is great, especially since we want to employ DRY programming as much as possible.
+Also, we can easily see what we are changing in each case of the `if`-block.
 This makes the code a little more readable.

-You're going to do this for all of the functions given to you in this section.
+We want you to do the same for all of the functions given to you in this section.
 One thing to keep in mind is that it's usually very useful to understand what the code is doing before you break it apart.
-So, make sure to read the code, or even better come up with a test for it and go through, line by line what each function is doing before you break it apart.
+So, make sure to read the code.
+Even better, you could come up with a test for it, and then go through it line by line to make sure you are clear on exactly what each function is doing before you break it apart.

 1. Break apart the function: